Which city is cheaper, Saint Louis or New Orleans?

 It rains a lot this time of the year in New Orleans.
 New Orleans usually gets more rain in July than Saint Louis.
 New Orleans gets 5.9 inches (149 mm) of rain, while Saint Louis receives 3.8 inches (96 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both New Orleans and Saint Louis.
-Many travelers come to New Orleans for the shopping scene and the music scene.
+Many travelers come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene.
+Furthermore, many visitors come to Saint Louis in the autumn for the shopping scene.

 In the autumn, New Orleans is a little warmer than Saint Louis.
-Typically, the autumn temperatures in New Orleans in October are around 69°F (21°C), and Saint Louis is about 60°F (16°C).
+Typically, the autumn temperatures in New Orleans in October average around 69°F (21°C), and Saint Louis averages at about 60°F (16°C).

 People are often attracted to the plentiful sunshine in Saint Louis this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives more sunshine than Saint Louis during autumn.
 New Orleans gets 240 hours of sunny skies, while Saint Louis receives 203 hours of full sun in the autumn.